RaphaelRibes/samReader/README.md

 - -h or --help : help information
 - -i or --input: input file (.sam)
 - -o or --output: output name files (.txt)
+- -t or --trusted: assumes the input file is trusted and skips the verification step (optional)

 ## Installation